a-sit-plus/signum/docs/docs/indispensable.md

 which is implemented by `CryptoPublicKey.EC`
 * `MAC` defines the interface for message authentication codes
     * `HMAC` defines HMAC for all supported `Digest` algorithms.
 The [Supreme](supreme.md) KMP crypto provider implements the actual HMAC functionality.
+* `KDF` defines the interface for key derivation functions
+    * `HKDF` defines the configuration of an HKDF key derivation function.
+The [Supreme](supreme.md) KMP crypto provider implements the actual derivation functionality.
+    * `PBKDF2` defines the configuration of an PBKDF2 key derivation function.
+The [Supreme](supreme.md) KMP crypto provider implements the actual derivation functionality.
+    * `SCrypt` defines the configuration of an scrypt key derivation function.
+The [Supreme](supreme.md) KMP crypto provider implements the actual derivation functionality.
 * `SymmetricEncryptionAlgorithm` represents symmetric encryption algorithms. _Indispensable_ currently ships with definitions for AES-CBC, a flexible AES-CBC-HMAC, and AES-GCM, while the [Supreme](supreme.md) KMP crypto provider implements the actual AES functionality.
     * `BlockCipher` denotes a BlockCipher
     * `WithIV` denotes a Cipher requiring an initialization vector